What are HIV and AIDS?

 - Managing stress

-- Avoiding infections (which may include staying away from people who are sick, practicing food safety, getting certain vaccines, taking antibiotics, and other measures)
+- Avoiding infections (which may include staying away from people who are sick, practicing food safety, getting certain vaccines, taking antibiotics, using safer sex practices, and other measures)

 - Stopping tobacco or other drug use